Ambibuzz/ampower_visualize/README.md

 ### Customizations:

-Ampower Visualize uses **D3.js**, a powerful JavaScript library, to render the interactive document graph.
+AmPower Visualize uses **D3.js**, a powerful JavaScript library, to render the interactive document graph.
 The library consumes JSON data from the backend and creates a graphical representation of the basis of this input.

 - Node colors and sizes vary by document type.
 - A legend helps users identify node types and their significance.